 In fact, many people don’t even consider it as much as other wind instrument such as, say, the saxophone.

 And that’s a real shame since the trumpet is a seriously cool instrument.

 Think about it, the trumpet brings many benefits, such as:

 - Learning how to become a better musician overall

-It’s true, the trumpet’s sound makes it — at least most of the time — a main instrument in many bands and as such forces you to play flawlessly.
+It’s true, the trumpet’s sound makes it — at least most of the time — a lead instrument in many bands and as such it forces you to play flawlessly.

 Funnily, it’s also the reason that gave birth to the urban legend that “trumpet players have an oversized ego”.